-At any time after we become eligible to file a registration statement on Form S-3, the holders of shares of common stock that are issued upon conversion of our redeemable convertible preferred stock and the holders of shares of our common stock will each be entitled, upon any such holder's written request, to have such shares registered by us on a Form S-3 registration statement at our expense.
-These Form S-3 registration rights are subject to other specified conditions and limitations, including the condition that the anticipated aggregate offering price, net of underwriting discounts and commissions, exceeds \$5.0 million.
-Upon receipt of this request, the holders of shares of common stock that are issued upon conversion of our redeemable convertible preferred stock and the holders of shares of our common stock will each be entitled to participate in this registration.
+At any time after we become eligible to file a registration statement on Form S-3, the holders of shares of common stock that are issued upon conversion of our convertible preferred stock and the holders of shares of our common stock will each be entitled, upon the written request of holders of at least 30% of such shares, to have such shares registered by us on a Form S-3 registration statement at our expense.
+These Form S-3 registration rights are subject to other specified conditions and limitations, including the condition that the anticipated aggregate offering price, net of underwriting discounts and commissions, exceeds \$2.5 million.
+Upon receipt of this request, the holders of shares of common stock that are issued upon conversion of our convertible preferred stock and the holders of shares of our common stock will each be entitled to participate in this registration.
 An aggregate of shares of common stock will be entitled to these Form S-3 registration rights.